prakharmrsl/easypcceo.github.io/pages/crypto-mining/scrypt-hardware.md

 You can use [this mining profitability calculator](https://minethecoin.com/coin/zencash) to view your projected mining profitability with the cards below.
 You'll be able to see your projected earnings with each card. **NOTE: ZenCash is extremely profitable to mine!**

-## Generating Passive Income Mining
+## Generating Passive Income with Mining

 Before we talk about settup up passive income with mining, we must first understand what passive income is.